iCliniq Logo

 Hi doctor,

-I recently observed that my heart rate (including the resting one) is high.
-Resting rate is between 75 to 85 beats per minute and an average brisk walking rate is around 115 to 120 beats per minute.
-When I was unaware, I lived a perfectly normal life with 15 to 16 active hours.
-However, while doing a recent ECG, my doctor advised me that my heart rate is high.
-About 110 beats per minute.
-My pressure was 110/80 mm Hg and ECG was normal.
-My cholesterol levels are good.
-I am taking tablet Metformin and Aspirin.
-My HbA1c is 6.1 %.
+I recently observed that my heart rate, including my resting rate, is high.
+My resting heart rate is between 75 and 85 beats per minute, while my average brisk walking rate is around 115 to 120 beats per minute.
+Until recently, I lived a perfectly normal life with 15 to 16 active hours each day.
+However, during a recent ECG, my doctor informed me that my heart rate was elevated, measuring about 110 beats per minute.
+My blood pressure was 110/80 mm Hg, and the ECG results were normal.
+My cholesterol levels are good, and I am currently taking Metformin and Aspirin.
+My HbA1c is 6.1%.

 Hello,